China, Japan seek warmer ties against backdrop of U.S. trade friction

 The Belt and Road project has come under fire for saddling poor nations with debt through big projects that are not economically viable.
 China rejects the criticism.

-Japanese participation could help the initiative’s image and allay fears of debtor nations, officials say.

-But Japanese defense officials are wary of its military implications, and Tokyo is pushing its Free and Open Pacific Strategy to promote trade and infrastructure in Asia, Africa and the Middle East.
+Japanese defense officials are also wary of its military implications, and Tokyo is pushing its Free and Open Pacific Strategy to promote trade and infrastructure in Asia, Africa and the Middle East.

 In a symbol of China’s economic rise, Japanese Foreign Minister Taro Kono said this week Japan was ending its development assistance to China, after halting the bulk of aid more than a decade ago.
 Instead, they will seek ways to help others.